My life as Pablo Escobar's lovechild

 Video

-The story of Colombian drug lord Pablo Escobar is back in the public consciousness following the success of Netflix series Narcos.

-But many fans of the hit series might not know Escobar had a lovechild who was adopted by an English couple.

-Phillip Witcomb, now 53, was sent to a remote boarding school in Herefordshire to protect him from his biological father, who had made several attempts to kidnap him.
+Phillip was sent to a remote English school after his druglord father tried to kidnap him in Columbia.

-The landscape artist is now writing a screenplay about his life, proceeds of which will go to help recovering drug addicts.

 -